UoA-eResearch/dashboard-ui/README.md

 Once you have the credentials set up, run the e2e tests on Browserstack using the following command (replace baseUrl with whatever instance of the app you want to test against):
 `"node_modules/.bin/protractor" e2e/protractor.conf.browserstack-remote.js --baseUrl "https://eresearch-dashboard.sandbox.amazon.auckland.ac.nz/"`

+You can also run Browserstack automation using browserstack-local which allows you to run BrowserStack against local hosts.
+Run npm start to start the app on localhost, then in a new console, run browserstack with the following command:
+`"node_modules/.bin/protractor" e2e/protractor.conf.browserstack-local.js`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).